 More recently, the 20GB seemed enough for the common Mac user.
-Today, half of that space would be divided between Mac operating system and a regular set of apps: Microsoft Office, iWork, iLife, games, graphics, and audio tools.
+Today, half of that space would be divided between a Mac operating system and a regular set of apps: Microsoft Office, iWork, iLife, games, graphics, and audio tools.
 And don’t forget the volume taken by iTunes and iPhoto library.
 This article can be useful for Mac OS X and macOS users.
-Not to mention the fact that portable devices owners that often face with limited space issue can also benefit from space-organizing tips.
+Not to mention the fact that portable devices owners that often face limited space issues can also benefit from space-organizing tips.

 All modern Macs have a minimum of 250GB hard drives (excepting the ultra-thin MacBook Air), and even this space is easy to fill up quickly.
 Keeping in order the Hard Drive space can have more benefits than simply de-cluttering and reclaiming space for new files.
 The various system processes of macOS need a certain amount of free disk space to function at their best, and an overfilled hard drive can actually slow down your Mac.
 Your startup drive should always have at least 10 GB or 10% of your hard drive free.

 How to free up space on Mac

 First of all look at the staff that you’ve put on the Mac yourself.
 This category commonly includes music, photos, and videos you’ve downloaded or captured.
 Do not forget about various types of other documents that you’ve created or added, and applications that you’ve installed.
 Looking through your home folder, you can probably get a sense of which documents you need or want to keep, which you no longer need at all, and which you need to keep but don’t open regularly.
 Also, you can look through your Mac’s Applications folder and decide whether you need each of the applications in there.

 System and Application Files

 Scrubbing disk space used by various systems and applications is a risky idea, particularly if you’re not very familiar with the staff that runs a Mac operating system.
 We only mention categories to look for files that take up a lot of space and probably can be safe to remove.